shreyak5/Tetris-Clone/README.md

 # Tetris Clone
-This project is clone of the classic arcade game **Tetris**, written using Java.
+This project is a clone of the classic arcade game **Tetris**, written using Java.
 It was made as a personal project to dive into OOPS and learn more about working with Java GUI packages.

 ## Packages used
 * [java.awt](https://docs.oracle.com/javase/7/docs/api/java/awt/package-summary.html)